Quarterly Economic Environment and Outlook

 The government in Japan is pushing for more growth and the central bank, with its negative interest rate policy, has pledged to expand asset purchases, buying bonds and treasury bills.
 The public debt is already very high.
-The economy is expected to continue to recover with private consumption and public investment fuelling growth.
-A more competitive yen eases corporate pessimism.
-In China, exports are less vigorous than expected.
-The economy and domestic demand remain stable.
-In India, the new government continues to implement policy changes designed to improve growth.
+The economy is still improving, but it struggles with the pandemic’s impact.
+Exports are strong but a less competitive yen increases corporate pessimism.
+In China, exports growth is better than expected.
+The economy and domestic demand remain under strong pressure.
+In India, the government continues to encourage policy changes designed to improve growth.
 Escalation of Covid-19 infections will have an impact on the road to recovery.

 The aforementioned Economic Environment and Outlook shall not constitute a recommendation or an investment advice.
 It is not the result of any financial analysis and the “Directives on the Independence of Financial Research” issued by Swiss Bankers Association does therefore not apply.